MatDupas/Easy-MsfVenom/README.md

 Easy-MsfVenom

-Goal: search, generate & deliver payloads in an quick and easy way Be as simple as possible BUT with all msfvenom payloads.
+**Goal**: search, generate & deliver payloads in an quick and easy way Be as simple as possible BUT with all msfvenom payloads.

 * Ever lost time Searching the right MSFpayload ?
 Use the fast filter